Supervisor: Dr. Timo Krings

 The TWH INR Program will allow the applicants to become proficient in all aspects of Interventional Neuroradiology including the entire spectrum of vascular disorders of the central nervous system and percutaneous minimally invasive spinal procedures.

 The TWH is a referral center for complex aneurysms, brain and spinal AVMs, dural AV fistulae and vascular malformations of the head and neck region from all over North America.
 We manage patients with epistaxis, complex intracranial, head and neck and spinal tumors with preoperative embolization, and have the capability of intraoperative angiography as well as a combined angio /MRI suite.
-The Toronto Western Hospital is a primary acute stroke center with more than 100 acute stroke treatments each year.
+The Toronto Western Hospital is a primary acute stroke center with more than 150 acute stroke treatments each year.
 Stroke prevention procedures (both extracranial and intracranial angioplasty and stenting) are routinely performed.
-Managements of intracranial aneurysms, including coiling, stent or balloon assisted, flow diversion or deconstructive techniques are a major focus of our workload.
+Managements of intracranial aneurysms, including coiling, stent or balloon assisted, flow diversion, intraaneurysmal flowdisruptors, or deconstructive techniques are a major focus of our workload.
 Minimally invasive percutaneous treatments such as spinal biopsy, vertebroplasty, kyphoplasty, nerve and facet blocks are routinely performed.
 Our program includes exposure to pediatric interventional procedures at the Hospital for Sick Children in Toronto where we manage Vein of Galen Malformation, pediatric AVFs and AVMs as well as pediatric aneurysms and stroke.

 The multidisciplinary team at the TWH includes stroke neurologists and vascular neurosurgeons as well as stereotactic neurosurgeons, and, in association with the Hospital for Sick Children, pediatric vascular neurosurgeons and neurologists.
 A weekly multidisciplinary AVM and aneurysms outpatient clinic is held where we see between 30-50 patients each week, including new referrals and follow-up visits.
 At the TWH, we have weekly “Stroke” rounds, Neuroscience rounds (together with Neurology and Neurosurgery), INR-specific teaching rounds, and dedicated neurovascular rounds.
 In addition, monthly M & M rounds, Neuropediatric vascular rounds, research rounds, and multidisciplinary AVM rounds with Neurosurgery and Radiosurgery are held.
 These rounds allow the trainees to gain experience on non-invasive vascular imaging and multidisciplinary management of complex vascular malformations.
-Since 1990, the TWH organizes an annual international Symposium on Interventional Neuroradiology in September attended by more than 200 participants yearly.
+Since 1990, the TWH organizes an annual International Symposium on Interventional Neuroradiology in September attended by more than 200 participants yearly.

 Our INR team is composed of Drs.
 Timo Krings, Vitor Pereira, Ronit Agid and Richard Farb and for spinal percutaneous procedures, Drs.
 Kieran Murphy and Roger Smith.